 During Fiatech’s 2017 Technology Conference and Showcase in Orlando, DPR’s Josh DeStefano accepted a Celebration of Engineering & Technology Innovation (CETI) Award in the “Intelligent & Automated Construction Jobsite” category on behalf of the entire organization.
 The CETI award recognizes DPR’s development of a new, quicker method for measuring the flatness of concrete floors in partnership with Rithm, a software developer, and Faro, a maker of 3D imaging devices.
-The same strategy also won a Constructech Vision Award—Gold in the Commercial Builder/GC Over $500 Million category.

 You can have a floor that passes the current standards, but still have constructability issues in the field.
 Today’s ASTM E1155 standards mention a basic assumption that you can’t measure every square inch of the concrete deck for flatness.

 Now you can.

 Over the past year and a half, on multiple projects, DPR has pioneered the measurement of concrete flatness with 3D laser scanning technology as an improvement over traditional methods of measuring.
 When DPR self-performs fundamental scopes of work, our own highly skilled craftspeople offer greater control, delivering the highest quality results for our customers.

 “We can–while the concrete is still wet–make a difference on the quality that is delivered to the owner of a building,” said DeStefano.
 “What once took a few days can now take minutes.”